| |

 appeared later, as the job continued over strenuous objections from me and

 others whose houses had been seriously damaged by the same construction.
+The continuation of the job led to additional damage later, thus increasing the repair cost.

 When looking at your home for